khangvum/sad-scripts/VMware/esxi.md

 ## VM Management

+>   [!NOTE]
-These VM management commands work directly with standalone ESXi host if vCenter is not available.
+>   These VM management commands work directly with standalone ESXi host if vCenter is not available.

 -   **List all VMs:**